-Around August or September is usually when Muscadine grapes are ripe for the picking, and not long after, you'll see them pop up in farmer's markets, roadside stands, grocery stores, and other locations not only in the South but across America.
+Around August or September muscadine grapes usually become ripe for the picking, and not long after, you will see them pop up in farmer's markets, roadside stands, grocery stores, and other locations not only in the South but across America.

 01 of 03

 Western North Carolina Vineyards